mapbox/protozero/README.md

 * The length of a string, bytes, or submessage can't be more than 2^31-1.
-* The Google Protobuf spec documents that a non-repeated field can actually appear several times in a message and the implementation is required to return the value of the last version of that field in this case. `pbf.hpp` does not enforce this.
+* The Google Protobuf spec documents that a non-repeated field can actually appear several times in a message and the implementation is required to return the value of the last version of that field in this case.
+  `pbf_reader.hpp` does not enforce this.
 If this feature is needed in your case, you have to do this yourself.

 ## Tests